ndrini/appace/README.md

 # Backlog

-- simplified version of routing with switch statement
+- change the hardcoded values of the pages with variables
-  - insert button to navigate between pages
+- style the buttons of routing and avoid code duplication by creating a component (for instance to main page)
-- migrate one page code and split it into components
+- migrate one page code tha provide the map and split it into components
-- open individual item descriptions
+- study how to open individual item descriptions page
 - consider a different name
   - consider to use an app's name that is easier to be found and understood ('paths of peace, nonviolent tourism')
 - git merge or delete main branch

+Done:
+- simplified version of routing with switch statement